AdamUllmann/CS580_Fall24_Adam_Ullmann/README.md

 ```bash
 pip install pandas matplotlib numpy
 ```
 Note: This program expects the file called "linear_regression_data.csv" to be in the same directory as the python code running.
+This file is already in the repo, and it originally came from Canvas.

 Then, run our program with this command:
 ```bash
 python3 problem1.py